Easysort/EasyLabeler/README.md

 Add detections by pressing on image.
 (ESC to cancel) Change detection by holding on the corners.
-Highlight detections by clicking on them.
-(ESC to unhighlight)
+Highlight detections by clicking on a corner of the detection.
+(ESC to unhighlight) Right click on a corner to delete a detection

 # Fully open-source
 You can use EasyLabeler as you like, copy it, modify it, sell it, do whatever you like with it.
 The project is in active development, so issues and pull requests are welcome.